Closed Form Expressions for Certain Improper Integrals of Mathematical Physics

 For $B_{4}(s)$, similar techniques would work.
 It is important to note that though the OMOB and the evaluation of MB representation will give essentially the same number of series, grouping them in the same ROC is not an easy task.
 For the case of 3 or more variables, the problem of finding the ROC is still a problem yet to be solved in an efficient manner.
 This problem is essentially removed in the case of applying the CHMB method, where such grouping is automatically done without prior knowledge of the ROC.
 As a byproduct of these evaluations, we get the result for associated box integrals $\Delta_{n}(s)$ and Jellium potential $J_{n}$.
-We through these evaluation also discover the relations between these integrals and multivariable hypergeometric functions.
+Through these evaluations, we also discover the relations between these integrals and multivariable hypergeometric functions.
 We would like to emphasize again that the present work is an illustration of combining various techniques and automatizations \cite{Ananthanarayan:2021yar,conichull} together, which are developed as a part of a long series of investigations, rather than using them in isolation.